 There is no royalty applied for:

-- Non-resale items purchased by the University of Arizona for its exclusive use (such as brochures/print material, letterhead, business cards, uniforms, website applications, etc.) that do not include one or more sponsor/outside corporate logos;
+- Non-resale print items purchased by the University of Arizona for its exclusive use (such as brochures, letterhead, business cards, etc.) that do not include one or more sponsor/outside corporate logos;

-- Artwork that does not include an official UA logo/mark.
+- Artwork that does not include an official University of Arizona logo/mark.
+Please email email@example.com to see if your order falls into this category.

 Anyone who wishes to produce commercial goods or services that bear university trademarks must obtain a license to do so.